Abhi-Survase/simple-flutter-quiz-app/README.md

 ## Getting Started

+* Practiced so far:
-Learning to lift-States and change to different screens.
+  *  Learning to lift-States and switch to different screens.
+  *  Store data and pass it across widgets to be used later (result screen).